 Many bacteria are infectious and transported in air and water mixture.
 These bacteria may weigh 5um or less in size and may remain airborne indefinitely.
 These bacteria only wait for their host so they could enter the body and get infected.

 One of these bacteria is the Mycobacterium tuberculosis and Legionella pneumophila.
 It brought the Legionnaires’ disease or the Pontiac fever.
 It spreads in contaminated droplets small enough for people to breathe in.
-The elderly, smokers and immunocompromised people are usually more susceptible to this disease.
+The elderly, smokers, and immunocompromised people are usually more susceptible to this disease.

 Many airborne viruses are submicron in size and transmit infection.
-It transports virulent by the air and often attached to larger aerosols or a conglomerate of many viruses which can be easily breathed in by patients.
+It transports virulent by the air and is often attached to larger aerosols or a conglomerate of many viruses which can be easily breathed in by patients.

 Molds are sources of odorous volatile organic compounds in the indoor air.
 It can produce microscopic airborne particles that contain allergens and chemicals.
 It increases the number of house dust mites and can trigger allergies.
 It improves the emission rates of gaseous non-microbial substances such as formaldehyde.